yuchen-osdu/crs-conversion/docs/v3/tutorial/CRS_Convert_Service_howto.md

 * Point A is the point with minimum inline and crossline.
 * Line A->B is a constant inline (increasing crossline coordinates).
 * Line A->C is a constant crossline (increasing inline coordinates).
-* Point D complements a rectangle.
+* Point D complements a rectangle (in the (inline,crossline) space and in the (Easting,Northing) space).
 Point D is redundant and used for QC.
 It would be trivial to extend the SDU format to include a three-point definition method by omitting the D point, but this is not recommended because the D point facilitates QC and spatializing the grids.

 ![Figure 1: Bin Grid terminology.](ABCDBinGrid.jpg 'Figure 1: Bin Grid terminology.')